-When selecting a Lap-Band doctor, experience is one of the most important factors to consider.
-Choosing an experienced Lap-Band surgeon can significantly improve your surgical outcomes, while a doctor who has minimal experience in the procedure can increase your risk of complications.
-Some of the questions to ask your lap band surgeon should specifically be about his or her qualifications (is he or she board certified in bariatric surgery?), how many surgeries he or she has performed, and what outcomes he or she has had with previous patients.
+When selecting a LAP-BAND® doctor, experience is one of the most important factors to consider.
+Choosing an experienced LAP-BAND® surgeon can significantly improve your surgical outcomes, while a doctor who has minimal experience in the procedure can increase your risk of complications.
+Some of the questions to ask your LAP-BAND® surgeon should specifically be about his or her qualifications, how many surgeries he or she has performed, and what outcomes he or she has had with previous patients.

 It is also important to find a doctor that is committed to meeting your needs both before and after surgery.
 Your doctor should be willing to answer all your questions about weight loss and various surgical treatment options, discuss your expectations, and explain the medical concepts and risks of surgery.
 It is your doctor's obligation to provide you with the information you need.

 Your doctor should also offer advice and provide support with diet and exercise following surgery.
 Make sure you feel comfortable with your surgeon and that he or she is the right doctor for you.
 A doctor that you can talk to and rely on to help you thru the process will help make weight loss success more likely.
 Follow-up care and band adjustments are an important part of LAP-BAND® surgery so it is necessary that you can work together with your doctor and his or her staff comfortably.